vtori37/Maecenas-Devs/README.md

 ## License
-Copyright &copy; 2022 Jonathan Kim
+Copyright &copy; 2022 Maecenas Devs

 Licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at